dd8888/crash_vinyl_css/README.md

-# DAMN Vinyl
+# Crash Talk Vinyl

-DAMN by Kendrick Lamar Vinyl made using HTML and CSS
+Crash Talk by Schoolboy Q Vinyl made using HTML and CSS

 ## Check it out 📦